Fever: how to cool down when you heat up

 Your body temperature is controlled by a part of your brain called the hypothalamus.
 It’s like a kind of thermostat - when you’re healthy, the hypothalamus sets your body to a normal temperature of about 37°C.

 But when you’re sick with an infection, your immune system releases chemicals that make the hypothalamus reset your body to a higher temperature.
 You begin to feel cold, and you start to shiver.
 You bundle up in warm clothing.
-All of this causes your body temperature to rise to the new higher setting.
+All of this causes your body temperature to rise.

 To help relieve the discomfort of fever: